 You might be hesitant to file for bankruptcy because you’re afraid you might lose your job.
 Maybe you’re concerned that a potential employer will deny your employment if you filed for Chapter 7 or Chapter 13 bankruptcy.
-If you can’t meet your financial demands with a job, how would you without one?
+If you can’t meet your financial demands with a job, how would you meet them without one?

 Will Bankruptcy Affect My Current Job?

 It’s safe to say you won’t lose your job solely due to filing for bankruptcy.
 No employer — government or private — can use your filing for bankruptcy as a reason to change the terms or conditions of your employment.
 This means they can’t use it to demote you, reduce your salary, take away responsibilities, or fire you.

 Keep in mind that other valid reasons exist for firing you, such as incompetence, dishonesty, tardiness, etc. Your filing for bankruptcy won’t hide or protect you from those reasons.
 But if none of those exist and you are fired shortly after filing for bankruptcy, you might have a case against the employer for illegal bankruptcy discrimination.